About the Counseling Service

 Since therapy issues vary from person to person, the length of treatment also varies and is based on goals set by the therapist and client and on ongoing assessment of the effectiveness of treatment.
 While the Counseling Center provides a maximum of eight individual counseling sessions per 12-month period, most Center clients achieve their therapeutic goals and end counseling in six sessions.

-The first step to determining if individual counseling could be helpful is to schedule an intake appointment by calling the Counseling Center at (301) 314-7651 or stopping by the reception desk in Shoemaker Building.
+The first step to determining if individual counseling could be helpful is to schedule a brief assessment by calling the Counseling Center at (301) 314-7651 or stopping by the reception desk in Shoemaker Building.

 Severe or Chronic Mental Health Issues